-Further details of the above-mentioned Plans are disclosed in the 2022 Annual Report of GSK plc.
+Further details of the above-mentioned Plans are disclosed in the 2023 Annual Report of GSK plc, which does not form part of this report.

-Statement of Directors' responsibilities
+Directors' report for the year ended 31 December 2023 Statement of Directors' responsibilities

-The Directors are responsible for preparing the Annual Report and the financial statements in accordance with applicable law and regulations.
+The Board is responsible for preparing the Annual Report and the financial statements in accordance with applicable law and regulations.

-Company law requires the Directors to prepare financial statements for each financial year.
-Under that law the Directors have prepared the financial statements in accordance with United Kingdom Generally Accepted Accounting Practice (United Kingdom Accounting Standards, comprising FRS 101 "Reduced Disclosure Framework", and applicable law).
-Under company law the Directors must not approve the financial statements unless they are satisfied that they give a true and fair view of the state of affairs of the Company and of the profit or loss of the Company for that period.
+Company law requires the Board to prepare financial statements for each financial year.
+Under that law the Board has prepared the financial statements in accordance with United Kingdom Generally Accepted Accounting Practice (United Kingdom Accounting Standards, comprising FRS 101 "Reduced Disclosure Framework", and applicable law).
+Under company law the Board of Directors must not approve the financial statements unless they are satisfied that they give a true and fair view of the state of affairs of the Company and of the profit or loss of the Company for that period.